 Trick 2: Using HENKaku AutoPlugin to install plugins

 For newbies to SD2Vita, the ocean is always blue with several plugins that you can use to install applications.
 However, most of the plugins sometimes fail to work.
 This experience can sometimes be very frustrating.
 HENKaku’s AutoPlugin is the ideal plugin for the installation of games.

 AutoPlugin loads with HENKaku (version 3.6 or later).
 As such, it is easy to locate and use.
 It is recommendable over the games plugin for installing games.

 Like I had insisted in the beginning, gaming is only fun when you do away with restrictions: when you have absolute freedom to break a few gaming rules.
 This plugin will allow you to get around the DRM protection on PS Vita content.

-Of course, there other favorite plugins (like MaiDump and Vitamin) that perform tasks related to the same job the NoNpDRM plugin performs.
+Of course, other favorite plugins (like MaiDump and Vitamin) perform tasks related to the same job the NoNpDRM plugin performs.
 However, we recommend this plugin as it is free to download and use (open-source).